mikef5410/openusbfxs/trunk/PIC18FSource/Bootloader-FXSMOD/README-SOURCE.txt

 that code (and the intents of the company behind publishing it).

-Thus, I am just publishing here the HEX file which is the only thing required to get a developer up-and-running with my board.
+Thus, I am just publishing here the HEX file which is the only thing required to get a developer up-and-running with my board, as well as a couple of .patch files that contain my own changes with respect to the original bootloader code from Microchip.
 In case anyone is interested in having a bootloader in source, a summary of my changes from the Microchip version is as follows: